pkibbey/pkibbey.github.io/src/content/blog/edge-computing.md

 ---
 title: Edge Computing Evolves
-subtitle: The Future of Computing
+subtitle: The Rise of Edge Computing
 description: Building and deploying applications at the network edge
 pubDate: '2023-03-01T00:00:00.000Z'
 color: 'linear-gradient(to bottom right, #2C3E50, #34495E)'
 tags:
   - Edge Computing
-  - Performance
-  - Architecture
+  - Infrastructure
   - Cloud
   - Networks
 author: Phineas
 ---

-### The Rise of Edge Computing

-The traditional cloud computing model, while revolutionary, is showing its limitations in an era where milliseconds matter.
-Edge computing brings computation and data storage closer to where it's needed, reducing latency and enabling new types of applications that weren't possible before.
+_The traditional cloud computing model, while revolutionary, is showing its limitations in an era where milliseconds matter.
+Edge computing brings computation and data storage closer to where it's needed, reducing latency and enabling new types of applications that weren't possible before._

 ### Why Edge Computing Matters